HTCheater/Il2CppExplorer/README.md

 ### explorer.getField(instance, offset, offsetX32, type)
 Get field's value
 **Parameters:**
-1st parameter is return value of explorer.getInstances
+1st parameter is an element from explorer.getInstances table
 2nd parameter is offset for 64-bit architecture
 3rd parameter is offset for 32-bit architecture
 4th parameter is one of gg.TYPE_\*